-This will be the best Turkey stuffing recipe you'll ever taste - and you make it in a Pumpkin, on your BBQ!
+Not only is this the best stuffing recipe you'll ever taste - but you make it and serve it in a Pumpkin!

-Take traditional turkey stuffing to new levels and impress your guests when you make this the centerpiece for Thanksgiving dinner.
+Take plain old turkey stuffing to new levels and impress your guests when you make this the centerpiece for Thanksgiving dinner.

 Serves: 12 - 16